Contractor Exam Prep

 The next step in the process, if required by your state, is an examination.
 For some regions, you will have to submit the application just to be allowed to take the licensing exam.
 For others, you must take the examination first, and then submit your results, along with all the other required information, in the application for the license itself.

-While not all states require that you take an exam to become a licensed contractor, most do.
-The exam you take, if required, will depend on the class of license you are pursuing, the specialty (if any), and potentially levels of licensing depending on the state you are in.
+While not all states require that you take an exam to become a licensed contractor, most states do.
+The exam you take, if required, will depend on the class of license you are pursuing.

 Most of the states that we serve require a two-part license: Business Law and Technical.
 You must pass the Contractor Business Law and Project Management exam and a technical exam.